ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 I really like this story:

-> There was this subdivision of identical houses, the story goes, except that for some reason the electri meter in some of the houses was installed in the basement and in others it was installed in the fron hall, where the residents could see it constantly, going round faster or slower as they used more or less electricity.
+> There was this subdivision of identical houses, the story goes, except that for some reason the electric meter in some of the houses was installed in the basement and in others it was installed in the front hall, where the residents could see it constantly, going round faster or slower as they used more or less electricity.
 With no other change, with identical prices, electricity consumption was 30 percent lower in the houses where the meter was in the front hall.

 Basically, a leverage point could be a *new loop* delivering information to a new place.
 Missing feedback is a common causes of system malfunction.
-Humans have a tendancy to avoid accountability for their own decisions, thus so many feedback loops are missing.
+Humans have a tendency to avoid accountability for their own decisions, thus so many feedback loops are missing.

 > Suppose that the politicians who declare war were required to spend that war in the front lines.

 ### 5. System rules

-Rules from the most absolute to the weakest: Physical laws (*e.g.* Termodynamics), Constitutions, Laws, Punishments, Incentives, Informal social agreements.
+Rules from the most absolute to the weakest: Physical laws (*e.g.* Thermodynamics), Constitutions, Laws, Punishments, Incentives, Informal social agreements.

 Rules are powerful upon a system, changing them is a high leverage point.
 Lobbyists know that.
 What are the rules of your system, who has power over them?